newrelic/go-agent/README.md

 * [http://localhost:8000/](http://localhost:8000/)
 * [http://localhost:8000/notice_error](http://localhost:8000/notice_error)

-This example will appear as "My Golang Application" in your New Relic applications list.
+This example will appear as "My Go Application" in your New Relic applications list.